 Critical Path Method (CPM) Example

-In Activity-on-Node (AON) methodology of construting project schedule network diagram the project schedule activities are represented on nodes.
-The nomenclature used by PMBOK is appended below.
+Activity-on-Node (AON) method of constructing project schedule network diagram represents project activities on nodes.
+PMBOK uses the following nomenclature.

 Step – 1 : Calculate the total number of paths and their duration.

-The longest path is S-B-C-E-G-E’ with a duration of 22 weeks hence this is the critical path of the project.
+The longest path is S-B-C-E-G-E’ with a duration of 22 weeks hence this is the critical path of the above network diagram.

 Step – 2 : Indicate the Critical Path